-Historical Ocean Station Data (OSD), Mechanical Bathythermograph (MBT), Conductivity-Temperature-Depth (CTD), Digital Bathythermograph (DBT) and Expendable Bathythermograph (XBT) temperature profiles used in this project were obtained from the NODC/WDC archives and includes all data gathered as a result of the NODAR, GODAR and WOD projects.
+Historical Ocean Station Data (OSD) nutrient profiles used in this atlas are from the NODC/WDC archives and includes all data gathered as a result of the NODAR, GODAR, and WOD projects.

-Appendix A shows the geographic distribution of all historical temperature observations at selected standard depth levels.
-Appendix B shows the distribution of historical temperature observations at selected standard depth levels for individual seasons.
-Appendix C shows the distribution of historical temperature observations for individual months.
+Appendix A shows the geographic distribution of all historical phosphate observations at selected standard depth levels, Appendix B shows the distribution for individual seasons and Appendix C for individual months.
+Appendix D shows the geographic distribution of all historical nitrate observations at selected standard depth levels, Appendix E shows the distribution for individual seasons, and Appendix F for individual months.
+Appendix G shows the geographic distribution of all historical silicate observations at selected standard depth levels, Appendix H shows the distribution for individual seasons, and Appendix I for individual months.
 In all data distribution maps that appear in the appendices, a small dot indicates a one-degree square containing one to four observations and a large dot indicates a square containing five or more observations.